 It’s a magical experience to step into Nathan Sawaya’s transformative world of bricks.
 It would take about slightly more than an hour to walk through this exhibition, and if you stay at the interactive zones, possibly hours.

-The Art of the Brick is now showing in the ArtScience Museum at Marina Bay Sands from now till 14 April 2013.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+The Art of the Brick is now showing in the ArtScience Museum at Marina Bay Sands from now till 14 April 2013.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: